What it sounds like

 UK garage emerged in mid-90s London as the British answer to American garage house.
-Producers (MJ Cole, Todd Edwards, Wookie, Zed Bias, El-B) developed a distinctly UK sound: a swung 2-step shuffle pattern instead of four-on-the-floor, chopped R&B vocals as the lead, and smooth chord progressions influenced by jazz and soul.
+Producers (MJ Cole, Todd Edwards, Wookie, Zed Bias, El-B) developed a distinctly UK sound: a swung 2-step shuffle pattern instead of four-on-the-floor, vocal-chop lead writing, and smooth chord progressions influenced by jazz and soul.
 The genre exploded into the UK mainstream around 1999-2000 (Artful Dodger’s Re-rewind, So Solid Crew’s 21 Seconds) before splintering into grime, bassline, and dubstep.

-A bar in and you’ve got it: a kick on 1 and 3 with an offbeat snare on the “and” of 2 and 4 (the 2-step pattern, not 4-on-the-floor), swung 16th-note hi-hats, and a chopped R&B vocal doing the melodic heavy lifting.
+A bar in and you’ve got it: a kick on 1 and 3 with an offbeat snare on the “and” of 2 and 4 (the 2-step pattern, not 4-on-the-floor), swung 16th-note hi-hats, and a licensed or self-recorded vocal chop doing the melodic heavy lifting.
 Chord pads play maj7s and m9s for that smooth “garage” warmth.

 The chord moves